dvontrec/JS-Algorithms/singlylinkedlist/README.md

 - If there is no head set the head and tail to be the newly created node
 - If there is a head set the newly created node to be the next of the tail
 - Increment length by 1
-- return the linked list
+- Return the linked list

 ## Pop